AdaGold/ride-share-rails/README.md

 - On the driver list page I can click on a driver to see that driver's details
 - On the driver's details page I can...
-  - See the driver's total earnings (total of each trip minus 15%)
+  - See the driver's total earnings
+    - The driver gets 80% of the trip cost after a fee of $1.65 is subtracted
   - See the driver's average rating
   - See a list of trips this driver has driven
     - Clicking on a trip from the list will take me to a detail page for that trip